akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

    the port can be stop/reset/start normally without error message.

-4. check the rule still be listed, send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected to queue 5 with FDIR matched ID=0x0.
+4. check there is not rule listed on port 0. the rule of port 1 is still be listed. send matched packet to vf0, check the packet is distributed by RSS. send matched packet to vf1, check the packet is redirected to queue 5 with FDIR matched ID=0x0.

 5. create rule 0 on port 0 again, the rule can be created successfully.